star-night-rain/simple-AES/README.md

 ## Contributors

-The project has two contributors.
+The project has two contributors:

 - [Weizhe Chen](https://github.com/star-night-rain): Implemented the simple AES algorithm along with various adaptations, ensuring robust encryption and